CookInternational/Ozark-Gazette/README.md

 - It must load `ozark_articles` only.
 - It must not use the main CGN News `action=articles` fallback.
 - It should filter/search title, subtitle, summary, category, tags, author, body preview and SEO fields when present.

+### Archives page

+`/archives/` loads older Ozark Gazette articles from the `Archives` tab.

+Locked rules:

+- It must use Ozark Gazette branding.
+- It must load `ozark_archives` only.
+- It must not use the main CGN News `action=articles` fallback.
+- Single article routes must still find archived stories through `ozark_article`.

+### Obituaries page

+`/obituaries/` loads the Ozark `Obituaries` tab through `ozark_obituaries`.

+Locked rules:

+- It must use respectful local-newspaper presentation.
+- It must not display main CGN articles by accident.
+- It must not fabricate obituary details.
+- Single obituary loads should use `ozark_obituary` when implemented.

 ### Weather Brief